Oomappenninu Uriyadappayyan: Soundtrack

-Mohan Sithara wrote the music for the film's songs and the lyrics were written by Yusafali Kecheri and Vinayan.
-The music was distributed by Surya Cini Audios, Bluemoon Audios and Rafa International.
+Mohan Sithara scored the music for the film's songs, and the lyrics were written by Yusafali Kecheri and Vinayan.
+The music was distributed by Surya Cini Audios, Bluemoon Audios, and Rafa International.

 Box office

 The film was a commercial success at the box office.

 Remakes

 Both Jayasurya and Kavya Madhavan reprised their roles in the Tamil remake En Mana Vaanil and Jayasurya also starred in the Kannada remake Sogasugara.